Home

 Gross income

-Gross income creates a break in the statement and considers the business’ earnings after the COGS expenses are subtracted from the revenue.
+Gross income creates a break in the statement and considers the business’ earnings after subtracting COGS expenses from revenue.

-This figure serves as a helpful window into a company’s financial performance because it shows how much you’re actually earning once you account for the costs of production.
+This figure serves as a helpful window into a company’s financial performance because it shows how much you earn once you account for production costs.

-Basically, you want to have a positive gross income to ensure that the cost of goods is not more than the actual income generated from selling those goods.
+Basically, you want a positive gross income to ensure that the cost of goods is not more than the income generated from selling those goods.

 General expenses

-General expenses may include operational business costs like rent, salary, utilities, supplies, and non-operational costs such as marketing campaigns, debt payments, and equipment upgrades.
+General expenses may include operational business costs like rent, salary, utilities, supplies, and non-operational costs such as marketing campaigns, debt payments, and equipment maintenance and repairs.

 Interest expense